Sebukpor/pneumonia_classification_model/README.md

-# pneumonia_detection_model

-# Pneumonia Detection using Chest X-Ray Images
+# Pneumonia Classification using Chest X-Ray Images

-This project is a Pneumonia Detection system that uses a deep learning model to classify chest X-ray images into Pneumonia and Normal categories.
+This project is a Pneumonia Classification system that uses a deep learning model to classify chest X-ray images into Pneumonia and Normal categories.
 The model is built using TensorFlow and Keras and can be deployed on the web using TensorFlow.js.

 ## Project Overview